Amber Waves of Grain

 Amber Waves of Grain is a live album by American country music artist Merle Haggard with backing by The Strangers, released in 1985.
-It was Haggard's third live album in four years and was recorded at the Hollywood Star Theater.
+It was Haggard's third live album in four years and was recorded at the Hollywood Star Theatre.
 It features a mix of Haggard's big hits and other, more obscure tracks.
-The title cut, written by Freddy Powers, is a paean to the American farmer, in keeping with the spirit of the Willie Nelson-spearheaded Farm Aid benefit, as does "Tulare Dust" and "The Farmer's Daughter."
+The title cut, written by Freddy Powers, is a tribute to the American farmer, in keeping with the spirit of the Willie Nelson-spearheaded Farm Aid benefit, as does "Tulare Dust" and "The Farmer's Daughter."
 The LP peaked at number 25 on the Billboard country albums chart.

 Title

 The title comes from the line "For amber waves of grain," from the song "America the Beautiful".